ovidijusr/novasol-frontend-challenge/README.md

     </ul>
   </li>
   <li>Price per night</li>
 </ul>

 ## Task 2
 To make it easier to see where exactly those properties are located, we want you to display them on a map (use google maps api for geolocation - getting coordinates from adress) on a separate page.
 The page should display the map only, and basic navigation to go back to the main property list page.
 Suggestion: You could use state to show the map without reloading the page.
 Responsive page is a bonus.

 When a property marker is clicked, we want to see basic info of the property as well.
-Marker popup should display a box with property a small property image (use google for finding images of houses), property type, and address.
+Marker popup should display a box with a small property image (use google for finding images of houses), property type, and address.

 ## Optional
 A nice looking UI and good code structure with tests will be a plus.